UKPLab/refresh2018-predicting-trends-from-arxiv/README.md

 ## Project Description

-This project finds creates a list of the most influential papers (defined by having a high [z-score](https://arxiv.org/abs/1310.8220)) in an [Arxiv comuter science category](https://arxiv.org/corr/home).
+This project creates a list of the most influential papers (defined by having a high [z-score](https://arxiv.org/abs/1310.8220)) in an [Arxiv comuter science category](https://arxiv.org/corr/home).